 In our work we employ our unique style of high-concept, metaphorical, playful theatre to push the boundaries of clown and physical theatre in a contemporary political context.

 Josie is a director, movement director and performer.
 Her recent credits include, Every You Every Me by Barney Norris in association with the Oxford Playhouse and Reading Rep and Party Skills For the End of the World (Shoreditch Town Hall).

-Jack is a performer and theatre-maker and an advocate for recognising invisible disabilities within the arts.
-Jack performs as part of The Rosemary Branch’s resident ensemble Degenerate Fox.
-Their show, The Dirty Thirty, is a weekly outing of thirty original plays, performed in one hour.
+Jack is a performer and theatre-maker and an advocate for recognising gender diversity, invisible disabilities and neurodiversity within the arts.
+They perform as part of The Rosemary Branch’s resident ensemble Degenerate Fox in The Dirty Thirty, a fortnightly outing of thirty original plays performed in one hour.